fr4nk5ch31n3r/gtransfer/share/doc/gtransfer.1.md

 **gtransfer** can transfer files along predefined paths by using transit sites and can therefore bridge different network domains.
 See **dpath(5)** for more details.

+## Data transfer using multipathing ##
+**gtransfer** can distribute a data transfer over multiple paths.
+This way users can benefit from the combined bandwidth of multiple paths.
+See option **-m** for usage details.

 ## Optimized data transfer performance ##
 **gtransfer** supports usage of pre-optimized data transfer parameters for